PopExpert/hubot/README.md

 Popexpert's hubot is a very special hubot, filled with puggy goodness and a very kind heart.

-To access hubot (should he need a checkup) you can login to heroku with the following credentials:

-Username: colby+hubot@popexpert.com
-password: pophubot1020

 Currently, hubot lives at popexpert-hubot.herokuapp.com.
 It's a nice little corner of the web, he likes it here.

-Should you need to find a new home for hubot, he'll need a couple of housewarming presents:

-HUBOT_CAMPFIRE_ACCOUNT="popexpert"
-HUBOT_CAMPFIRE_ROOMS="540358"
-HUBOT_CAMPFIRE_TOKEN="2de90b63903770e825e30bb8fcae46a3ce13b981"

-Should that token not work, you might have to set up a new account for him on campfire.